microsoft/botbuilder-js/AzureCli/readme.md

 The following workflow assumes that you have your bot name and resource group name configured by default using az configure.
 A typical bot workflow would be connecting your bot to msbot, downloading the source code and then publishing back to azure with changes.
-First connect your bot to msbot
+First connect your bot to msbot (Get teh MsBot CLI from [here](https://github.com/Microsoft/botbuilder-tools/tree/master/MSBot)
 `az bot show --msbot | msbot connect Azure --stdin`
 This will update your .bot file with all the information needed by other botbuilder tools to access it.
 Now download the source code